HenrikSchumacher/CoBarS/README.md

         &p[0], &K[0], sample_count, quot_space_Q, thread_count
     );

+Further useful routines are the following member functions of the class `CoBarS::Sampler`:

+- `Sample` - Sample the values of various random functions without wasting memory for the storing all polygons at once.

+- `BinnedSample` - Sample into bins and sample moments of various random functions without wasting memory for the storing samples.

+- `ConfidenceSample` - Sample mean and variance of various random functions until the confidence intervals of prescibed radius become confidence intervals of desired confidence level.

 # Compilation

 We developped and tested _CoBarS_ most thoroughly with the _Apple clang_ compiler on macos Sonoma.
 It should also work with other _clang_ distributions and with _gcc_.
 However, _clang_ will produce faster executables as we have not optimized our code for _gcc_.
+(Pull requests with optimizations for _gcc_ and for architectures are welcome.)

 _CoBarS_ uses several C++ 20 features, so make sure to use a compatible C++ implementation by issueing the compiler option -std=c++20 (or higher).